-“The idea is to consider the patients’ existing habits and try and use those to form new habits.”
+“The idea is to consider the patients’ existing habits and try and use those to form new habits to increase medication compliance.”

 Prompt Patients To Take Medication At Designated Times